 - To serve, lay out 4 bowls.
 Spoon the vegetables on the bottom of the bowls.
 Arrange the shrimp in a circle on top of the vegetables.
 Garnish the top of the bouillabaisse with a crouton that is spread with aioli and the reserved fennel fronds.

-- Bring about 1/2 cup of water to a boil.
+- For Aoli: Bring about 1/2 cup of water to a boil.
 Spoon out 2 teaspoons of the water and pour over the saffron threads to “bloom”.

 - In a small bowl, mix together the mayonnaise, saffron water and garlic paste.
 Season to taste with salt and pepper.
 Refrigerate for up to three days.